CivicActions/agile-california/documentation/usds-checklist.md

 3. Used very rapid Sprints of 2 Sprints per week, or 2.5 days per Sprint.
 4. Git
 5. Github issue queue
-6. Waflle, on top of GitHub Issues.
+6. Waffle.io, on top of GitHub Issues.
-7. Everyday, with Waffle.
+7. Everyday, with Waffle.io.
 8. Every demo (twice per week) we have formal interaction with users, who also did additional testing, amounting to approximately 3 feedback sessions per week.
 9. We identified fundamental needs unmet by existing technology, especially around communication, and specializations of communication around fostering, such as medical incidents and visitation.